 We currently organise a number of events which include:

-- Magnetism 2014 (www.magnetism2014.org).
-A new conference, jointly organised with the IEEE Magnetics Society, aiming to provide a focus point for magnetism research in the UK and Republic of Ireland.
+- Magnetism 2016.
+Building on the success of the Manchester 2014 and Leeds 2015 conferences, Magnetism 2016 is jointly organised with the IEEE Magnetics Society, aiming to provide a focus point for magnetism research in the UK and Republic of Ireland

 More widely the Group aims to support other events promoting magnetism research.
 As part of the Institute of Physics the Magnetism Group has responsibility for the allocation of funding to contribute to the costs of postgraduate students to present their research work at international conferences.

 The Magnetism Group also aims to represents the interests of the magnetism research community within the IOP and to contribute to wider representation of the needs of the community.

 The Group welcomes any ideas or suggestions for new ways in which we can provide support.
 These can be communicated by contacting any member of the committee.